Sullana: Transportation

 Sullana has good bus connections to the north, to Piura in the south, as well as inland to Ayabaca and to La Tina on the Ecuadorian border.
 The Canal Vía runs across the city.

-The Tren de la Costa is planned.
+The Tren de la Costa is planned, which will connect the coast of Peru from Sullana to the southernmost city of Tacna.

 Tourism

 In the first week of January the Feria Internacional de los Reyes is celebrated.
 The Poechos Reservoir, 27 km from the city, offers water sports like water skiing, motor-boating, fishing and swimming.